kspeer825/portfolio/README.md

 ## Advent of Code
 Each year I try to complete the latest [advent calendar](https://adventofcode.com/) using a languge that is new to me, or that I want more practice in.
-I rarely make it past the first week of completing the daily problems by the deadline midnight deadline...but it's still good practice :)

 | Year  | Language | Source |
 | ----- | -------- | ------ |